Mori Station (Hokkaido)

 Mori Station (森駅, Mori-eki) is a railway station on the Hakodate Main Line in Mori, Hokkaido, Japan, operated by the Hokkaido Railway Company (JR Hokkaido).

 Lines

 Mori Station is served by the Hakodate Main Line.
-Limited express Super Hokuto services operating between Sapporo and Hakodate stop here.
+Limited express Hokuto services operating between Sapporo and Hakodate stop here.

 Station layout

 The station has one island platform and one side platform serving a total of three tracks.